Virtual Sensor

 Before configuring your virtual sensor, you must first set your QikEasy Adapter into Setup mode.

-Go to the following page for detailed instructions on how to get into Setup Mode.
+Go to this page for detailed instructions on how to get into Setup Mode.

 Configuring your QikEasy Adapter as a Virtual Sensor